 The versatility of both grey and wood makes them perfect partners.
 Warm, dark woods such as walnut (another interior trend for 2018) and mahogany warming the often cool hue.
 Paler varieties such as oak giving a crisp, bright feel when paired with grey.

 Grey painted furniture takes centre stage

 Grey painted furniture is a wonderful way to bring a little extra light and interest into a room.
 Our new Signature Grey Painted furniture range has a cool, sophisticated aesthetic.
 Each piece is hand painted in a soft grey colour with six layers of paint and the top has a striking contrasting limed top.
 This sideboard oozes modern, country elegance and would create a striking feature in any dining room.

 For the winter months, a grey interior trend and layered, textured, furnishings go hand in hand.
 Look for sheepskins, faux fur throws and chunky knits in a selection of complementing shades to give a sumptuous and cosy feel.
 It cocoons you and turns the room into a space you really want to hunker down into.

 Image from hisforhomeblog.com

-Grey work well as an “invisible” neutral foundation for a space.
-It makes an excellent color choice for high-ticket or statement pieces in a space.
+Grey interior works well as an “invisible” neutral foundation for a space.
+It makes an excellent colour choice for high-ticket or statement pieces in a space.
 Think sofas, cabinetry, concrete, or even a bath.
 Anything set against grey looks more beautiful, more grand, it feels intriguing and sophisticated and glamorous.

-Grey is livable, grey is lux, grey is versatile.
+Grey furniture is liveable, grey is lux, grey is versatile.
+Occasionally, we hear the question - is grey still fashionable?
 We love it but what do you think?